Observe and record animal behaviour

 • To reinforce the role of owner or handler in an appropriate context for the nominated species

-One of the strategies that might be used is known as temperament testing, and temperament testing is quite often used to ascertain whether an animal is suitable for adoption and what type of person or home they would be suited for.
+One of the strategies that might be used is known as temperament testing, which is quite often used to ascertain whether an animal is suitable for adoption and what type of person or home it would be suited for.

 • "You have a dog that is in and is looking for adoption, so you test the dog’s temperament using your clinic’s testing guide (see example of guide below)